seakhtar/nsf-sbir/pages/showcase.md

 TAO Connect, a small business funded by the National Science Foundation, provides online mental health therapy.

-The company uses artificial intelligence to create low-cost, accessible, software-based practice tools for treatment for anxiety, depression, substance abuse, resiliency and pain management.

-TAO develops a personalized course for each patient’s specific mental health needs – whether they have a therapist or not.
-They use a method called “low intensity-high engagement therapy,” which combines online and mobile educational modules and practice tools with short phone conversations or video conferences with a therapist.
-Mental health professionals can also use the company’s dashboard to check on their patients’ progress.
-People pay a monthly or annual licensing fee to use TAO’s services, which are secure and Health Insurance Portability and Accountability Act (HIPAA) compliant.

-TAO Connect is supported by America’s Seed Fund powered by the National Science Foundation, a nearly $200 million program that awards research and development grants to small businesses and startups, transforming scientific discovery into products and services with commercial and societal impact.

 To learn more visit: [http://taoconnect.org/](http://taoconnect.org/).

 </div>